Some characters belong to Stephenie Meyer. The rest are mine.

 "Now close down and open it again."

-"Sign in," he says calmly; ignoring what was just in front of him.
+"Open it," he says calmly; ignoring what was just in front of him.

 "Um, I'll be okay from here, Masen.
 Thank you so much."
-I'm visibly shaking at this point and my pulse rate is off the charts because he can see the beginning of the chapter and it's not the kind of story you read with a male friend.
-The amazing thing is that the word Edward is not visible but I can see a few Bella's.
+I'm visibly shaking at this point and my pulse rate is off the charts because he can see the beginning of the chapter, and it's not the kind of story you read with a male friend.
+The amazing thing is that the word Edward is not visible, but I can see a few Bella's.

-I suddenly feel terrible since he took the time to look it up for me and he's probably read the paragraphs already anyway.
+I suddenly feel terrible since he took the time to look it up for me, and he's probably already read the paragraphs anyway.
 I get up, aware that my seat is very warm and he sits down, looking at the screen, reading my smut.